-The PNLG was officially founded with the signing of the PNLG Charter by the local government executives from the 18 ICM demonstration and parallel sites during the Inaugural Meeting of the network in Haikou, PR China, on 13 December 2006.
-Additional five local governments representing the ICM parallel sites in China signed the PNLG Charter during the 2007 PNLG Forum in Danang, Vietnam, on 5 September 2007, bringing the membership to 23 local governments from 8 countries across the East Asian region.
+The PNLG was officially founded with the signing of the PNLG Charter by local government executives from 18 ICM demonstration and parallel sites in Haikou, PR China, on 13 December 2006.
+An additional five local governments representing ICM parallel sites in China signed the PNLG Charter during the 2007 PNLG Forum in Danang, Vietnam, on 5 September 2007, bringing the membership to 23 local governments from 8 countries across the East Asian region.
 The network also has seven observer local governments from DPR Korea and China.

-The linkages among the local governments are effectively maintained due to the convergence of interest among its members and a commitment to working together.
-The positive results generated over its six years of operation, which will potentially contribute to the achievement of national, regional and global targets for sustainable coastal development, have encouraged other local governments to join.
-The inevitable expansion of the network is seen as expressions of interest were received from local governments that recognize the value of the partnership as well as its advocacy.
+The linkages among the local governments are effectively maintained due to the convergence of interest among its members and a commitment to work together.
+The positive results generated over its six years of operation have encouraged other local governments to join.
 It is anticipated that two additional local governments from the Philippines and Vietnam will sign the PNLG Charter during the 2008 PNLG Forum in Sihanoukville, Cambodia.

-One unique feature of the PNLG is that the members abide by the Code of Conduct, which outlines the responsibilities and good practices.
-The network's increasing visibility would hopefully bring in potential partners from the private sector and nongovernmental organizations to become associate members and render the network more encompassing.
+One unique feature of the PNLG is that the members abide by the Code of Conduct, which outlines their responsibilities regarding the adoption and implementation of good practices in ICM.
+The network's increasing visibility will generate interest among potential partners from the private sector and nongovernmental organizations to become associate members and render the network even more encompassing.